-The initial conceptual alternatives were recombined with new restoration measures and expanded into an array of 14 alternatives that were subjected to a more detailed analysis.
-Through this process, a final array of three alternatives was produced consisting of the two "best buy" alternatives and the no action alternative.
 The two "best buy" plans were compared based on their costs and outputs under the System of Accounts.
 Those accounts are National Economic Development, Environmental Quality, Regional Economic Development and Other Social Effects.
-The comparison suggests that Alternative 3E is the most productive plan.
-Alternative 3E is characterized by irrigated plantings of mesquite and riparian shrub on terracess above the low flow channel and in the historic floodplain with small areas of emergent marsh and cottonwood-willow habitat located at water harvesting features scattered throughout the project.
+The comparison indicates that Alternative 3E is the most productive plan.
+Alternative 3E is characterized by irrigated plantings of mesquite and riparian shrub on terraces above the low flow channel and in the historic floodplain with small areas of emergent marsh and cottonwood-willow habitat located at water harvesting features scattered throughout the project.

-The construction and planting of subsurface water harvesting basins would occur at the confluences of 8 tributaries and upstream of 6 existing grade control structures.
+The construction and planting of subsurface water harvesting basins would occur at the confluences of 8 tributaries and upstream of 5 existing grade control structures.
 A variety of methods would be used to provide permanent irrigation systems for all planted areas including the basins.